 The data we collect is provided to us by you when:

 We collect this information when you subscribe to our newsletter, enter our competition, make an accommodation enquiry or request information about joining or working with the Association.
 This personal information may include the following:

 We take all reasonable technical and organisational precautions to store your information in a secure manner and prevent its loss or misuse.

 The personal information provided to us will only be used in connection with the services we are providing to you or the services you are offering to us.
 We may use your personal information to respond to your availability enquiry, other questions or comments via email or Facebook, and provide information that may be useful to you.
 We will only use your personal data when legally permitted to do so under the following lawful bases.

-To process your personal data, we use the lawful basis of consent because you have asked us for information.
+To process your personal data, we use the lawful basis of consent because you have asked us for information, signed up to our newsletter or entered our competition.
 You may withdraw your consent at any time.
 If using personal data to serve our legitimate interests, we will always balance your rights and interests in the protection of your information against our rights and interests.